casdoor/casdoor-website/docs/basic/core-concepts.md

 ```

 :::tip

-The `Properties` field is a flexible key-value map for storing custom user attributes.
-See the [User Properties documentation](/docs/user/overview#using-the-properties-field) for detailed usage examples and best practices.
+The `Properties` field is a key-value map for custom user attributes.
+See [User overview](/docs/user/overview#using-the-properties-field) for usage and best practices.
 :::

 ## Application

-An **application** represents a web service that needs to be protected by Casdoor, such as a forum site, an OA system, or a CRM system.
+An **application** is a web service that uses Casdoor for authentication—for example, a forum, an internal OA system, or a CRM.

 ```go
 type Application struct {